-All programs in SoE require completion of a minimum of three Social Science credits.
+All programs in SoE require completion of a minimum of four Social Science credits, one of which is UNVI 101 Common Ground (a University-wide requirement).
 Note that the specific degree requirements may require other Social Sciences courses to meet specific SoE degree program requirements.
-The credits from these additional specific requirements contribute to the General Education total.
+The credits from all Social Science courses contribute to the General Education credit total.